GWan1234/luci-theme-noobwrt/README.md

 # A brand new LuCI theme NoobWRT

-NoobWrt is <strong>a clean and tidy OpenWrt LuCI theme</strong> that allows<br/>
-users to customize their login interface with images or videos.
+NoobWrt is <strong>a clean and tidy OpenWrt LuCI theme</strong> that allows users to customize their login interface with images or videos.
 It also supports automatic and manual switching between light and dark modes.

 <p align="center">